leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

-# 🚀 Journey from Perceptron to ChatGPT
+# Journey from Perceptron to ChatGPT

 Welcome to an exciting hands-on exploration of neural networks!
 This repository traces the evolution of artificial intelligence from the humble perceptron of the 1950s to today's powerful large language models like ChatGPT.

 Whether you're a beginner curious about AI fundamentals or an experienced practitioner wanting to strengthen your understanding of neural network foundations, this curriculum offers a structured learning path with practical coding exercises at every step.

-## 🧠 Learning Journey
+## What you'll learn

 This curriculum is designed as a progressive journey through the key innovations that transformed neural networks from simple binary classifiers to sophisticated language models: